 CYCLICAL MOOD DISORDERS CLINIC

-Specializing in DIagnosis, treatment coordination, and BEHAVIORAL SKILLS TRAINING for Premenstrual dysphoric disorder (PMDD) and perimenstrual exacerbation of underlying disorders (PME).
+Specializing in DIagnosis and treatment coordination for Premenstrual dysphoric disorder (PMDD) and perimenstrual exacerbation of underlying disorders (PME).

-Dr. Eisenlohr-Moul is a clinical psychologist specializing in compassionate treatment of painful emotions and impulsive behaviors, particularly those that arise in relation to the menstrual cycle.
-She also specializes in chronic suicidality.
-To inquire about services, please fill out the contact form.
+Dr. Eisenlohr-Moul is a clinical psychologist specializing in compassionate treatment of painful emotions and impulsive behaviors (aggression, suicidality, self-injury, and substance abuse), particularly those that arise in relation to the menstrual cycle.
+If you are interested in scheduling a consultation with Dr. Eisenlohr-Moul, please fill out the pre-intake form here.

 assessment and DIAGNOSIS